fletcher-greg/WETA/README.md

 #### Instructions:

-All you need to do is put in your message and expected value. then call the function.
+All you need to do is put in your message and expected value, then call the function.
 That's it.

 ## Want an example?